Reverse-Process Synthetic Data Generation for Math Reasoning

 The classical AI curriculum teaches rational agents as utility maximizers.
 The progression from search to RL to LLMs is really about one thing: finding representations that make decision-making tractable.

-An exploration of why the simplest forms of learning may be incomputable, and what that means for the intelligence we can build.
+Why the simplest forms of learning are incomputable, and what that means for the intelligence we can build.

 Modern graduate ML text with causal inference, decision making, and ML foundations.
 Accessible free textbook with strong conceptual framing.

-A novel approach that learns fuzzy membership functions and inference rules automatically through gradient descent on soft circuits.
+Learning fuzzy membership functions and inference rules automatically through gradient descent on soft circuits, instead of hand-crafting them.

-Three approaches to computing derivatives—forward-mode AD, reverse-mode AD, and finite differences—each with different trade-offs.
-Understanding when to use each is essential for numerical computing and machine learning.
+Three approaches to computing derivatives, forward-mode AD, reverse-mode AD, and finite differences, each with different trade-offs for numerical computing and machine learning.

 Science is search through hypothesis space.
 Intelligence prunes; testing provides signal.
 Synthetic worlds could accelerate the loop.

-Applying Monte Carlo Tree Search to large language model reasoning with a rigorous formal specification.
+Applying Monte Carlo Tree Search to large language model reasoning, with a formal specification of the algorithm.

 Using GMM clustering to improve retrieval in topically diverse knowledge bases